 18. Local Apple & Pumpkin Picking

 The fall season wouldn’t be complete without fresh apples and pumpkins.
-This year instead of picking these items up at the grocery store, head to a local farm.
+This year instead of picking these items up at the grocery store, head to a local farm or apple orchards.
 Many local farms will have U-Pick apples and pumpkins where you’ll be able to harvest your own.
 How fun?!
 If you can’t find a U-Pick, look up local farms in your area for roadside stands or shops.

 When visiting these farms, bring along a reusable cotton string bag to carry your apples or small pumpkins.
-If the farm lets you try their apples while picking pack a zero waste utensil wrap for easy sampling without the waste.
+If the farm lets you sample their fruit while apple picking, pack a zero waste utensil wrap for easy tasting without the waste.

 19. Visit Farmers Markets

-Farmer’s markets are a great place to pickup local produce instead of the grocery store.
+Local farmer’s markets are a great place to pickup fresh produce instead of the grocery store.
 Many times it’ll even save you money and you’ll be supporting local farmers, gardeners, homesteaders, and businesses.
 Fall farmer’s markets will often have hot cider, fresh picked apples, pumpkins of all sizes, and kettle corn.
 Who doesn’t want any of that?!

 For your trip to the farmer’s market, take along reusable tote bags, cotton mesh produce bags, and zero waste utensils.
 These sustainable items will help you reduce your waste and save on the amount of plastic items being handed out.

 This fall season is the perfect time to start living a sustainable lifestyle.
-You’ll not only save money and reduce waste but you’ll also make so many memories!
+You’ll not only save money and reduce waste but you’ll also make so many memories in the fall weather!
 Instead of grabbing fall treats and produce from the shelves, you’ll have memories of picking your own on the farms.
 Start with just one of these sustainable fall ideas and go from there.
-No need to get overwhelmed, every effort makes a huge difference and impacts our earth for the better.
+No need to get overwhelmed.
+Every effort makes a difference and impacts our earth for the better.